kkibalnichenko/nodejs-gmp-coursebook/Modules/docs/5-testing/2-testing-pyramid.md

 :::tip Definition

-E2E tests can be treated differently depending on what part of the application you are working on.
+E2E tests can be treated differently depending on the application you are working on.
-- for frontend applications, E2E tests are UI tests where the actual user interaction is checked in combination with backend
+- for frontend applications, E2E tests are UI tests where the actual user interaction is checked in combination with API.
-- for backend applications, E2E tests are more like API tests, where we test how our API is responding to requests
+- for backend applications, E2E tests are more like API tests, where we test how our API is responding to requests.

 :::